 Hotels Near Edinburgh Christmas Market

-Edinburgh’s Christmas Market normally takes place in Princes Street Gardens which is smack bang in the middle of the Old Town and the New Town.
+Edinburgh’s Christmas Market takes place in Princes Street Gardens which is smack bang in the middle of the Old Town and the New Town.

-This means you can book a room in any of the majestic Old Town hotels and still be in comfortable walking, or mulled wine staggering distance, to your bed.
+This means you can book a room in any of the majestic Old Town hotels and still be comfortable walking, or mulled wine staggering distance, to your bed.

 Alternatively, there are plenty of options in the New Town too, with some being a stone’s throw away from the festive action.
 So let’s take a look at hotels near Edinburgh’s Christmas market.

-If you prefer high-end fashion you are just two streets away from George Street and five-minute walk from Multrees Walk near Edinburgh Bus Station, St Andrews Square and Harvey Nichols.
+If you prefer high-end fashion you are just two streets away from George Street and a five-minute walk from Multrees Walk near Edinburgh Bus Station, St Andrews Square and Harvey Nichols.